Mritunjaysri01/CineHome/README.md

 # This is our demo application with first phase of development.
 Few things can not be explained until you experience it on your own ......
 VR is one of them ......

-## Sneak-Peak Images of our Images
+## Sneak-Peak Images of our application :

 ![alt text](https://github.com/Mritunjaysri01/CineHome/blob/master/images/MainScreen.jpeg)
 ![alt text](https://github.com/Mritunjaysri01/CineHome/blob/master/images/BrowseScreen.jpeg)